 Using the “Search with Google” extension

-This extension can be very helpful especially if you’ve got used to searching Google via the right-click menu all these years, using various browsers such as Chrome, Firefox or Internet Explorer.
-You’re no longer limited to using the “Ask Cortana” context menu option (which opens Bing search results in the right pane) in Edge.
+This extension can be beneficial, especially if you’ve got used to Googling via the right-click menu in various browsers such as Chrome, Firefox, or Internet Explorer.
+You’re no longer limited to using the “Ask Cortana” context menu option (which opens Bing search results in the right pane) in Edge (legacy version).